 BeeWise aims to create a robust beekeeping program which integrates quality STEM education with Maker Ed, Internet of Things (IoT), and Citizen Science.
 Pueblo has a large agricultural community and there is growing interest in beekeeping.
 The BeeWise program will engage these new beekeepers with the technology and education to successfully manage their apiaries.
 Several schools with FFA programs have discussed housing their own bee colonies and participating in camps and special programs.

 Additionally, the BeeWise program aims to educate the general public on pollinators through strategic placement of hives at the Pueblo Zoo and the Pueblo County Courthouse which will highlight the importance of pollinators by using data that is collected from the apiaries.
 This will allow the public to interact with the apiary locally using an iPad Kiosk or the internet.
 Professional development opportunities will be available for other Agents, Zookeepers, and Teachers at FFA program.
+Visit the project page.

 The project features a first-of-its-kind 4-H BioBand Fitness Tracker kit with Arduino microcontroller connecting heart rate, physical activity, and temperature with capabilities of operating within the structure of the internet.
 The 4-H BioBand Fitness Tracker is expected to generate large amounts of data from the various sensors, thereby increasing the necessity for a quick aggregation of the data, and an increase in the need to index, store, and process such data more effectively.
 Overall, the project team envisions demystifying for youth the basic principles of technology design and data collection that can then be utilized and applied as Data Scientists to examine their own fitness behavior, customize their Bio-Band’s data input to fit their physical profile, and compare their experiences with a greater community of users.
+Visit the project page.

 Expansion of 4-H Ohio pilot-tested Maker Festivals and Tech Wizards to rural areas in multiple states